hsynrsd/hangman-python/README.md

 - **Win/Lose Detection**: Instant pop-up messages for game outcomes
 - **Restart Option**: Play again with a new random word

+## Future Improvements
+- **Word Categories**: Allow players to choose from different word themes (e.g., Animals, Countries, Movies).

+- **Multiplayer Mode**: Let one player input a word while the other guesses.

+- **Hint System**: Provide optional hints for difficult words.

+- **Score Tracking**: Keep track of wins/losses and display a leaderboard.

+- **Better Graphics**: Replace ASCII hangman with a proper Tkinter-drawn figure.

+- **Sound Effects**: Add sound for correct/incorrect guesses and game outcomes.

+- **Custom Word Bank**: Allow users to add their own words.

+Dark Mode: Add a toggle for a dark theme.
 ## 🛠️ Requirements
 - Python 3.x
 - Tkinter (usually comes with Python)